How writers can deal with perfectionism (video)

 As the name suggests, most perfectionists want their work to be perfect — without errors, right?
 But, let’s ask the next obvious question.
 Why do they want their writing to be this way?

-I believe people who desire this outcome sometimes want to suppress worries about their own incompetence.
+I believe that people who desire this outcome sometimes want to suppress worries about their own incompetence.
 Other times, they seek perfection because they haven’t had enough writing success (as measured by either sales or praise) and they hope a perfect piece of writing will solve the problem.

 But one of the world’s leading researchers on motivation holds a more nuanced view.
 Piers Steel, a professor at the University of Calgary’s school of business, does not believe that perfectionism delays many writers.
 Instead, in his compelling book, The Procrastination Equation — link below — he argues that the bigger barrier to writers is procrastination, which he argues is sparked by impulsivity.